timlabs/uscode/United States Code/TITLE 50-WAR AND NATIONAL DEFENSE/CHAPTER 44-NATIONAL SECURITY/SUBCHAPTER IX-ADDITIONAL MISCELLANEOUS PROVISIONS/SUBCHAPTER IX-ADDITIONAL MISCELLANEOUS PROVISIONS.md

     * (B) The responses of the heads of agencies that received recommendations from the external review panels.

 ### §3237.
-Annual reports on influence operations and campaigns in the United States by the Communist Party of China
+Annual reports on influence operations and campaigns in the United States by the Chinese Communist Party
 #### (a) Requirement
-* On an annual basis, consistent with the protection of intelligence sources and methods, the Director of the National Counterintelligence and Security Center shall submit to the congressional intelligence committees, the Committee on Foreign Affairs of the House of Representatives, and the Committee on Foreign Relations of the Senate a report on the influence operations and campaigns in the United States conducted by the Communist Party of China.
+* On an annual basis, consistent with the protection of intelligence sources and methods, the Director of the National Counterintelligence and Security Center shall submit to the congressional intelligence committees, the Committee on Foreign Affairs of the House of Representatives, and the Committee on Foreign Relations of the Senate a report on the influence operations and campaigns in the United States conducted by the Chinese Communist Party.

 #### (b) Contents
 * Each report under subsection (a) shall include the following:

-  * (1) A description of the organization of the United Front Work Department of the People's Republic of China, or the successors of the United Front Work Department, and the links between the United Front Work Department and the Central Committee of the Communist Party of China.
+  * (1) A description of the organization of the United Front Work Department of the People's Republic of China, or the successors of the United Front Work Department, and the links between the United Front Work Department and the Central Committee of the Chinese Communist Party.

   * (2) An assessment of the degree to which organizations that are associated with or receive funding from the United Front Work Department, particularly such entities operating in the United States, are formally tasked by the Chinese Communist Party or the Government of China.